-As a general rule, you will get most benefit from an A/C in the bedroom as it’s important to have a cooler space to sleep at night.
-Your living room or other room of your home where you spend most time is the next-most important area to consider an A/C unit.
+As a general rule, you will get the most benefit from an A/C in the bedroom as it’s important to have a cooler space to sleep at night.
+Your living room or other room of your home where you spend the most time is the next most important area to consider an A/C unit.

 The least helpful place to put an A/C is in a kitchen that is closed off from the rest of the apartment or house.
 If you are cooking regularly, you may be fighting a losing battle to keep temperatures down, and it’s likely you’ll also have windows open or a hood fan on to help dissipate cooking odors, which make A/C much less effective.
 You may even want to consider a mostly raw food diet in summer, especially if it’s in line with your nutrigenomic profile!